redacuve/menu-manager-code-test-rails/README.md

 However, in this challenging time, we understand that not everyone has the luxury of sitting down to work on a test uninterrupted.
 Therefore if you don't manage to implement all of the rules, please describes how you would achieve them or any improvement you would make in the email.

+## Submission

+Please submit your program as an online repository or downloadable link to your point of contact at OpenTable.

 ## The app

 We have prepared this scaffold app for you to work in.
 It can be run completely with Docker and docker-compose, but if you prefer you can run it directly on your machine.
 The app is setup for Ruby 2.7.5 and Rails 7.